mrtazz/restclient-cpp/README.md

 The connection object also provides a simple way to get some diagnostics and metrics information via `conn->GetInfo()`.
-The result is a `RestClient::ConnectionInfo` struct and looks like this:
+The result is a `RestClient::Connection::Info` struct and looks like this:

 ```cpp
 typedef struct {